 Introduction

-User permissions for Google web services are referred to as scopes.
-Thus, user permissions for a Google web service are established by first setting the scope of the web service.
-This article explains how to set the scope of your Google web service so that users can still access the Google web service functionality they require while your resources remain safeguarded against inadvertent alterations.
-For demonstration purposes, this article will make use of a Google Drive web service definition, though other Google web service definitions are available for use within FME Desktop.
+User permissions for Google web services are called scopes.
+Thus, user permissions for a Google web service are established by first setting its scope.
+This article explains how to set the scope of your Google web service so that users can still access the functionality they require while your resources remain protected against inadvertent changes.
+For demonstration purposes, this article will use a Google Drive web service definition, though other Google web service definitions are available in FME Form.

 Step-by-Step Instructions